 In 1797, Jefferson gave the Pantops property to his younger daughter, Maria, as her dowry for her wedding to John Wayles Eppes.
-It was Jefferson’s intent that Maria and her husband would settle permanently at Pantops, and it was with this in mind that he paid to have a location for the house leveled out.4 However, in 1804 Maria died and plans to build at Pantops halted.
+It was Jefferson’s intent that Maria and her husband would settle permanently at Pantops, and it was with this in mind that he paid to have a location for the house leveled out.4 In 1804, however, Maria died and plans to build at Pantops halted.

-The property passed to Maria’s son, Francis Eppes, and was entrusted to his father until he came of age.5 In 1812, John Eppes offered Pantops for sale and Jefferson, upset at the prospect of land within view of Monticello being sold out of the family, offered to buy the property back.6 In 1817, Eppes sold the property for $10,000 to Thomas Jefferson Randolph, Thomas Jefferson’s grandson by his other daughter.7 In 1825, the property was sold to James Leitch, who built the first house there.8
+Upon Maria's death, the property passed to her son, Francis Eppes, and was entrusted to his father until he came of age.5 In 1812, John Eppes offered Pantops for sale and Jefferson, upset at the prospect of land within view of Monticello being sold out of the family, offered to buy the property back.6 In 1817, Eppes sold the property for $10,000 to Thomas Jefferson Randolph, Thomas Jefferson’s grandson by his other daughter.7 In 1825, the property was sold to James Leitch, who built the first house there.8

 From 1879-1903, the Pantops Academy, a boys’ school, was operated in the main house on the portion of the property known as Lower Pantops (the property was divided in 1874).9